rodrigoaadias/UnoGameProjectCpp/README.md

   * Do not use extensively.
 If the method is self-explanatory, there’s no need for a summary
 * Brief explanation of complex algorithms that are very hard to understand

+# Project Architecture

-## Architecture
+## Uno-Core
-The Uno-Core library must be used as a tool to help developers to allocate and deallocate new objects in the Heap.
-If any object must be allocated in the Heap, make this class always derive from `Core::Entity`.
+The Uno-Core library must be used as a tool to help developers to create entities that must have a lifecycle and routines like `Begin()` and `Tick()`.

-For more information about the project architecture, please check the images files inside `Documentation` directory.
+### Entity
+Entity is anything in the game that should be instantiated and receive `Begin` and `Tick` calls.

+If your class is an entity that has a Lifetime cycle and can be destroyed anytime in the game, make this class always derive from `Core::Entity`.

+### Create entity object
+Use the static call `Engine::CreateEntity<TEntityType>()` to create a new object of that class.

+Using `Engine::CreateEntity<TEntityType>` will register the entity to receive `Begin()` and `Tick()` calls and it will return a handle class called `EntityPtr<TEntityType>`.

+### EntityPtr
+The `EntityPtr` is a core functionality of this project.
+This handle makes all memory allocations easier.
+It manipulates the object created in a shared pointer, that can be destroyed any time in your code.
+It also has a `IsValid()` method to check if the object is still alive.

+The `EntityPtr` can be copied along the code many times, and when you destroy the `Entity` that the `EntityPtr` handles, all `EntityPtr` objects will know that the `Entity` is destroyed.
+It is helpful to handle with situations that an object doesn't exist anymore.

+If a null ref of your entity is expected to happen in some situation, a good approach is to use `IsValid()` check to ensure that your Entity is still alive and don't get an undesired null pointer exception.

+### Destroy entities
+Use the static method `Engine::Destroy(EntityPtr<Entity>& entityToRemove)` to destroy an entity.
+It will erase your entity from memory.

+EntityPtr also knows when the Entity is out of scope and automatically deletes it from memory.
+It has the same functionality as `shared_ptr` that deletes an object from memory when out of scope.

+With this in mind, you can safely uses `EntityPtr` across your code and be sure that it will be destroyed at least at the end of the game execution.

+# Uno Architecture
+In this project, all classes are derived from `Entity` and they have the lifecycle handled by the Core library.

+Some guides for the classes used in this project:

 ## License
 - GNU GENERAL PUBLIC LICENSE for this repository (see `LICENSE.txt` for more details)